 Wendy Katherine Baumann serves as president/CVO of The Wisconsin Women’s Business Initiative Corporation (WWBIC), a statewide economic development corporation.
 Baumann accepted this challenging position in the community in 1994, providing the leadership required to insure the achievement of WWBIC’s mission and to uphold the philosophy of serving businesses owned by women, minorities and low-wealth individuals in Wisconsin.

-Wendy K. Baumann served as executive director of The Hispanic Chamber of Commerce of Wisconsin in 1987 and 1988.
-During that time, the chamber was honored as “Hispanic Chamber of the Year” by the U.S. Hispanic Chamber of Commerce.
+Baumann served as executive director of The Hispanic Chamber Of Commerce of Wisconsin in 1987 and 1988.
+During that time, the Chamber was honored as “Hispanic Chamber of the Year” by the U.S. Hispanic Chamber of Commerce.
 Under her direction, the membership organization was recognized on a state and national level, increasing membership by over 500%.
 Baumann has also worked at The Council for the Spanish Speaking as director of development and research and prior to that, as a program coordinator for a job placement program for disadvantaged individuals at Goodwill Industries.

-Baumann received master’s and baccalaureate degrees from the University of Wisconsin-Milwaukee.
-In 1998 she was honored by UW-Milwaukee as The Graduate of the Last Decade.
-Wendy has two adult daughters and sons, a fabulous border collie and a big red fat cat (both in spirit), and resides in a log cabin in Mequon, Wisconsin.
+Baumann received both master’s and baccalaureate degrees from the University of Wisconsin-Milwaukee.
+She was honored by UW-Milwaukee as The Graduate of the Last Decade in 1998, Professional Dimension’s – Sacajawea Award in 2014, BizTimes Media’s Woman Executive of the Year in 2017, and Association for Enterprise Opportunity Impact Award for Innovation on Main Street in 2022.
+Baumann has two adult daughters and sons, three grandchildren, a fabulous border collie and resides in a log cabin in Mequon, Wisconsin.